-The exterior courtyard portions of the Interior Yard landscape should serve as an extension of interior living space or entry court, and may assume a more regular landscape geometry.
-It may include, pools, spas, decks, and structures.
+The Interior Yard includes the circular residential building pad and may include additional graded usable area and the Interior Yard Expansion area.
+The character of the Interior Yard landscape is simple, natural, understated and emphasizes native and drought tolerant plant species.
+Though more ornamental in character, this landscape must be compatible with the natural character of the adjacent areas and comprised mainly of drought tolerant species.
+The Interior Yard landscape arrangement should serve as extensions of interior living spaces, and may assume a more regular landscape geometry.
+It includes turf areas, courtyards, pools, spas, decks, structures and vehicular entry courts.
 Colorful accent shrubs and groundcovers in these gardens give way to more drought tolerant background shrub and groundcover species compatible in character with the species occurring in the Perimeter Yard.
-This area may be expanded on a case-by-case basis with the following conditions:
+It is important that these transitions appear natural.